wessenstam/demoguide/docs/srvpam/mod2/mod2.md

 ### Scenario 2 - User

-In this scenario we are going to see what the account **user@thylab.local** can do.
-Login as that user using Putty and provide the username **user@thylab.local**.
+In this scenario we are going to see what the account **user@delinealabs.local** can do.
+Login as that user using Putty and provide the username **user@delinealabs.local**.
 As seen before, a password is not needed as we are already authenticated against AD on our Windows machine.

 ![JIT Commands](images/lab002.png)